raspberrypi/documentation/hardware/raspberrypi/booteeprom.md

 * The temporary EEPROM update files are automatically deleted by the `rpi-eeprom-update` service at startup.

 ### Firmware release status
 The firmware release status corresponds to a particular subdirectory of bootloader firmware images (`/lib/firmware/raspberrypi/bootloader/...`), and can be changed to select a different release stream.
-By default, Raspberry Pi OS only selects critical updates (security fixes or major hardware compatiblity changes) since most users do not use alternate boot modes (TFTP, USB etc)

-* critical - Default - rarely updated
+By default, Raspberry Pi OS automatically updates the bootloader if 'default' image in the 'rpi-eeprom' image is newer than the current bootloader image.
+The bootloader EEPROM config is migrated during the upgrade.

+* `default` - Updated for new hardware support, critical bug fixes and periodic update for new features that have been tested via the `latest` release.
-* stable - Updated when new/advanced features have been successfully beta tested.
+* `latest` - Updated when new features have been successfully beta tested.
-* beta - New or experimental features are tested here first.
+* `beta` - New or experimental features are tested here first.

 Since the release status string is just a subdirectory name then it's possible to create your own release streams e.g. a pinned release or custom network boot configuration.

+N.B. `default` and `latest` are symbolic links to the older release names of `critical` and `stable`.

 ### Changing the firmware release